LiviaPotocnakova/flare-ribbons-detection/README.md

 # flare-ribbons-detection
-automatic flare ribbons segmentation and detection
+automatic flare ribbons segmentation and detection of parallel shapes